Christopher Stone (actor)

 Christopher Stone (born Thomas Edward Bourassa; October 4, 1940 – October 20, 1995) was an American actor.

 Early life

 Stone was born Thomas Edward Bourassa in Manchester, New Hampshire.

 Career

 He appeared in films and on television from the early 1970s until his death in 1995.
-Stone and his wife, Dee Wallace, both appeared together in a number of films including the classic horror films The Howling (1981) and Cujo (1983).
+Stone and his wife, Dee Wallace, appeared together in a number of films including the classic horror films The Howling (1981) and Cujo (1983).
 They shared top billing in the family series The New Lassie (1989), in which he sometimes served as director.

-In the 1970-71 season, Stone co-starred with Broderick Crawford, Mike Farrell, and Skip Homeier in the CBS medical drama The Interns, based on a film of the same title.
-Stone played Dr. Jim "Pooch" Hardin; Crawford was cast as the crusty hospital administrator; Farrell was Dr. Sam Marsh, and Homeier portrayed Dr. Hugh Jacoby.
-The Interns aired for one season of 24 episodes.
-In 1983, he guest-starred in The Dukes Of Hazzard sixth-season episode, Brotherly Love, as crooked gambler Tex Tompkins.

-In 1975, Stone guest-starred in an episode of the CBS family drama Three for the Road.
-He co-starred as Cass Garrett on the CBS series Spencer's Pilots, which aired only six episodes from September 17 to November 19, 1976.
-Gene Evans starred as Spencer Parish, the owner of Spencer Aviation, a charter pilot service.
-He guest-starred in the Galactica 1980 episode "Galactica Discovers Earth", and in the Buck Rogers in the 25th Century episode "Space Vampire".
+Stone guest-starred in the Galactica 1980 episode "Galactica Discovers Earth", and in the Buck Rogers in the 25th Century episode "Space Vampire".